 and reserve the right to increase this minimum age level for specific dogs.

 If you do not own your home we may require written permission from your council, housing association

-owners to understand that rehoming a rescue dog is a serious commitment and give their new dog a reasonable
+expect all new owners to understand that rehoming a rescue dog is a serious commitment and give their new dog a reasonable

 amount of time to settle to its new life.
 Happy Staffie Rescue will help and support new owners through the transitional phase

 of rehoming a Staffie.
-If an irresolvable problem arises the dog should be returned to Happy Staffie
+If an irresolvable problem arises the dog should be returned to Happy Staffie Rescue.

-donation of £120.
-This helps us cover the cost of kennelling fees, neutering (where appropriate), flea and worming treatments,
+you give is up to you, this helps us cover the cost of kennelling fees, neutering (where appropriate), flea and worming treatments,

-chipping, veterinary costs (including pre rehoming vet check and grooming)
+chipping, veterinary costs (including vet check and grooming)